Check Out These 10 Great Examples using Flash Fill in Excel

 Excel Flash Fill Example extracting hours and minutes finished.

-Example 8 – Extracting text data using Flash Fill (extract data)
+Example 8: Extract text data using Flash Fill (extract data)

-In this worksheet, we entered the company name from A2 in B2 and then the category in C2 (which originally appeared in square brackets at the end of the data in A2) and then used Flash Fill:
+In the following worksheet, we entered the example company name from A2 in B2 and then the category in C2 (which originally appeared in square brackets at the end of the data in A2) and then used Flash Fill:

 Excel Flash Fill Example extracting text data.